w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - In case of problems, rollback to the original state
 - If no error occurs, unlock the resources

-Consistency is guaranteed to the detriment of speed and availability
+Consistency is guaranteed to the detriment of speed and availability.

-- User may have to wait
+- The user may have to wait
 - Hard to replicate this mechanism in a distributed environment

-But, sometimes, consistency is not that important
+But sometimes, consistency is not that important.

 - E.g.: e-commerce application
 - Shopping cart management requires speed and availability